Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Introduction

 \section{Introduction}

 For robots to be useful out-of-the-box, they must handle a variety of objects---even those that are unfamiliar.
 Beyond rigid objects, articulated objects, like drawers and microwaves, are of particular interest~\cite{abbatematteo_2020, mo_2021, Gadre2021ActTP}, especially in household use-cases.
-For tasks involving novel articulated objects, recovering 3D articulated CAD models (e.g., URDFs) is a promising starting point.
-These models are immediately useful in task-specific planning pipelines~\cite{Sturm2010OperatingAO,Burget2013WholebodyMP,Capitanelli2017AutomatedPT,Capitanelli2018OnTM,Mittal2021ArticulatedOI}.
-For instance, in a kitchen, recovering models of drawers can enable downstream planning to retrieve objects within them.
-To discover the structure of objects beyond training categories, there is mounting evidence that interaction is critical~\cite{Gadre2021ActTP,xu2022umpnet}.
-Informative interactions allow an agent to expose kinematic constraints (e.g., prismatic or revolute joints) and observe occluded part geometry.
+For tasks involving novel articulated objects, recovering 3D articulated CAD models (e.g., URDFs) is a promising starting point, as they are immediately useful in task-specific planning pipelines~\cite{Sturm2010OperatingAO,Burget2013WholebodyMP,Capitanelli2017AutomatedPT,Capitanelli2018OnTM,Mittal2021ArticulatedOI}.
+For instance, recovering models of kitchen drawers can lay the foundation for downstream planning to retrieve objects within them.
+To discover the structure of objects beyond training categories, there is evidence that interaction is critical~\cite{Gadre2021ActTP,xu2022umpnet}.
+Informative interaction allows an agent to expose kinematic constraints (e.g., prismatic or revolute joints) and observe occluded part geometry.

-Inferring joints, kinematic constraints, and the full 3D structure of articulated objects via interaction is a complex task that involves tackling a diverse set of challenges, such as: \begin{itemize}[leftmargin=6mm] \item \textbf{Inferring informative sequential interactions.} Given unstructured point clouds, an agent must act intentionally to expose structures.
-Random actions are insufficient as they may move the object rigidly or not at all, which gives no signal about articulation.
-Similarly, repetitive actions on single parts can lead to an incomplete recovery of parts and joints.

-\item \textbf{Persistent parts aggregation in 3D.} From an observed sequence of interactions, it is necessary to discover new parts and track existing parts, even in the presence of severe occlusion.
+Inferring joints, kinematic constraints, and the full 3D structure of articulated objects is a complex task that involves tackling a diverse set of challenges: \begin{itemize}[leftmargin=3mm] \item \textbf{Inferring informative interactions.} Given unstructured point clouds, an agent must act intentionally to expose structures, as random actions and repetitive actions may not give signal about articulation. \item \textbf{Persistent part aggregation in 3D.} From an observed sequence of interactions, it is necessary to discover new parts and track existing parts, even in the presence of severe occlusion.
 If an agent closes a drawer, the part should persist within the object representation, even when it is not directly visible in the following steps. \item \textbf{Cross-category generalization.} The algorithm should handle object categories unseen during training, with different joint configurations. \end{itemize}